bbfrederick/rapidtide/docs/usage.rst

-   "XXX_desc-cine_info", ".nii.gz", "Average image of the fMRI data over a single cardiac cycle", "Always" "XXX_desc-cycleaverage_timeseries", ".tsv.gz, .json", "Not sure", "Always" "XXX_desc-maxphase_map", ".nii.gz", "Map of the average phase where the maximum amplitude occurs for each voxel", "Always" "XXX_desc-minphase_map", ".nii.gz", ""Map of the average phase where the minimum amplitude occurs for each voxel", "Always"
-   "XXX_desc-processvoxels_mask", ".nii.gz", "Map of all voxels used for analytic phase projection", "Always" "XXX_desc-vessels_map", ".nii.gz", "Amplitude of variance over a cardiac cycle (large values are assumed to be vessels)", "Always"
+   "XXX_desc-cine_info", ".nii.gz", "Average image of the fMRI data over a single cardiac cycle", "Always" "XXX_desc-cycleaverage_timeseries", ".tsv.gz, .json", "Not sure", "Always" "XXX_desc-maxphase_map", ".nii.gz", "Map of the average phase where the maximum amplitude occurs for each voxel", "Always" "XXX_desc-minphase_map", ".nii.gz", "Map of the average phase where the minimum amplitude occurs for each voxel", "Always" "XXX_desc-processvoxels_mask", ".nii.gz", "Map of all voxels used for analytic phase projection", "Always" "XXX_desc-vessels_map", ".nii.gz", "Amplitude of variance over a cardiac cycle (large values are assumed to be vessels)", "Always"
    "XXX_desc-vessels_mask", ".nii.gz", "Locations of voxels with variance over a cardiac cycle that exceeds a threshold (assumed to be vessels)", "Always"